 Situated in the deep south of the United States, Louisiana is known chiefly for the history and culture of its largest city, New Orleans.
 In fact, its capital city is Baton Rouge, even if its larger neighbor has dominated the headlines ever since the state came into existence.
-Louisiana has shown steady growth over the years, and as of 2016, the state's population is estimated to be 4,670,724.
+Louisiana has shown steady growth over the years.

-There is a wide and diverse mix of people that make up the Louisiana population, which grew to 4,670,724 in 2016.
+There is a wide and diverse mix of people that make up the Louisiana population, which grew to 4,670,724 by the end of 2016.
 This reflects a modest rise over the previous year.
 Louisiana currently has a population growth rate of 0.75% annually, which ranks 27th in the country.

 The last official census in the United States took place in 2010 and at the time, it was revealed that 4,533,372 people lived in Louisiana, which represented a modest growth of 1.4% on the figures from 2000.
 Sadly, the effects of Hurricane Katrina played something of a part in restricting the population and as a result of the disaster, some 1,500 people lost their lives.